Repeid/repeid/testsuite/integration-arquillian/README.md

 ### Auth Server

-Repeid server is automatically started by the testsuite on the `BeforeSuite` event and stopped on `AfterSuite` event.
+Keycloak server is automatically started by the testsuite on the `BeforeSuite` event and stopped on `AfterSuite` event.

 By default the server runs in embedded Undertow.